BioMedIA/dHCP-release-notes/fmri.md

 ## fMRI QC

 1. Numerous quality assurance metrics are calculated during the pre-processing.
-Eight of these are specifically compared against the population distribution to flag outliers for manual inspection and potential exclusion:
+Six of these are specifically compared against the population distribution to flag outliers for manual inspection and potential exclusion:

     1. Mean DVARS<sup>5</sup> of the ICA denoised functional EPI; provides a snapshot of output signal quality

-    2. Mean DVARS delta (difference) between the denoised (output) functional EPI and the raw (input) functional EPI; provides a measure of signal improvement

-    3. Mean tSNR of the ICA denoised functional EPI; provides a snapshot of output signal quality
+    2. Mean tSNR of the ICA denoised functional EPI; provides a snapshot of output signal quality

-    4. Mean tNSR delta (difference) between the denoised (output) functional EPI and the raw (input) functional EPI; provides a measure of signal improvement

-    4. Normalised mutual information of the source (moving) image, re-sampled to reference space, and the reference (fixed) image, for each of the primary registrations:
+    3. Normalised mutual information of the source (moving) image, re-sampled to reference space, and the reference (fixed) image, for each of the primary registrations: